ubccr/hpc-toolset-tutorial/docs/getting_started.md

 Pulling coldfront ... done
 Pulling ondemand  ... done
 Pulling xdmod     ... done
+WARNING: Some service image(s) must be built from source by running:
+    docker-compose build ldap
 $
+$ docker-compose build ldap
 ```

 This second option creates the containers, installs all the applications, configures and sets up accounts.
 We recommend this if you'd like to see all that goes on during the install/setup procedures and especially if you have a slow internet connection.
 When first building the container images, the above command can take anywhere from 10-20 minutes to complete, depending on your local system resources, as it will compile slurm from source and install required packages and the three applications: ColdFront, XDMoD, and OnDemand.